-Munich Re Foundation (MRF) stimulates ideas and creates perspectives with a specific focus on countries of the global south.
+Munich Re Foundation stimulates ideas and creates perspectives with a specific focus on countries of the global south.
 MRF recognizes the need to address the increasing risks resulting from population development, environmental and climate change.
 Complex technical systems and infrastructure are additional risk factors.
-Read more here.
+To read more, click here.